haplesshero13/haplesshero13.github.io/_posts/2025-09-18-Why-I-Left-Application-Development-for-AI-Interpretability-Research.md

 Regardless, a real and present need exists in the world of AI: figuring out what they know (or think they know, or pretend to know, or what knowledge they model).
 This is what the discipline of *AI interpretability* aims to do.

 The path was opening up before me, and I decided I had to walk it to see where it went.
 I had to become an AI researcher.

-## Part 3: Becoming A Black Swan Researcher
+## Part 3: This Is Our Black Swan Event

 The rise of AI is our generation's [black swan event](https://en.wikipedia.org/wiki/Black_swan_theory): an occurrence so rare and outside expectations that no one truly predicted its speed or impact.
 Its consequences will be extreme, and we're still figuring out whether they'll be beneficial or catastrophic.
 We need AI researchers who are **ensuring the impact of AI is beneficial rather than catastrophic**.
 To get there, we need the foundations of AI engineering, an appetite for lifelong learning and research, and the desire to hold AI systems in check by cracking them open and examining their innards.